KennyVilella/soil_dynamics_julia/docs/src/intersecting_cells.md

 After updating the position of the bucket and the soil resting on the bucket, it is possible that some soil cells are located in the same position as a bucket wall, while it is obviously physically impossible to have both soil and the bucket at the same position.
 These soil cells are referred to as intersecting cells in the simulator.

-The purpose of the functions in this file is to move these soil cells following a set of rules in order to reach a situation that is physically admissible.
+The purpose of the functions in this file is to move these soil cells following a set of rules to ensure a physically valid simulation.
-This is done in two steps.
-First, the intersecting soil cells resting on the bucket are moved, then the intersecting soil cells from the terrain are moved.
+The process involves two main steps: moving intersecting cells resting on the bucket and moving intersecting cells from the terrain.
-Note that the order is important because for some conditions the movement of intersecting soil cells resting on the bucket is creating intersecting soil cells in the terrain.
+The order of these steps is crucial, as the movement of intersecting cells resting on the bucket can create new intersecting cells in the terrain.

-The implementation of these two different steps are described below.

 ### Movement of soil cells on the bucket intersecting with the bucket
 #### General description

+This step focuses on relocating intersecting soil cells that are resting on the bucket.
-One of the eight directions surrounding the intersecting soil cells is chosen randomly and the algorithm investigate whether soil can be moved in that direction.
+The process involves selecting randomly one of the eight directions surrounding the intersecting cells and investigating whether the soil can be moved in that direction.
-In that direction, positions of incrementally greater distance from the intersecting soil cells are investigated until either all soil has been moved or a bucket wall is blocking the movement.
+The algorithm explores positions incrementally farther from the intersecting cells until all the soil has been moved or a bucket wall blocks the movement.
-If a bucket wall is blocking the movement, another direction is investigated.
+If a bucket wall blocks the movement, another direction is selected for investigation.
-In the edge case where all the soil has not been moved after exploring the eight directions, a warning is sent and the soil simply disappears.
+In rare cases where not all soil can be moved after exploring all eight directions, a warning is issued, and the excess soil simply disappears.
-However, this edge case should not happen.
+However, this edge case should not occur in normal scenarios.

 Note:
 - The investigated directions are randomized in order to avoid asymmetrical results.